-ANPA cares about the health and well-being of all birds, but we can't trace pigeons that are not wearing an ANPA band.
+ANPA cares about the health and well-being of all birds, but we can't trace pigeons not wearing an ANPA band.
 If the ring does not have the letters ANPA, you will need to check other sources. if the ring has a clear plastic protective coating, it probably is a racing pigeon.
 If it has what appears to be a name and a number, this is sometimes (but not always) the phone number of the owner.

 First ensure the bird has some water available, and give it some seed in case it's hungry (parrot seed is fine, or even some rice, if nothing else is available try bread, pigeons do not eat meat.)

 Check the bird's legs for a plastic registration ring.
 Some fancy pigeon breeds have long foot feathering, so you may have to hunt through the feathers to find it, often in these breeds, the ring may be up high on the thigh.